-Locate your knife's beveled edge: Unlike a straight edged blade, serrated knives are not typically beveled evenly and heavily favor a more prominent bevel on one side versus the other.
+Locate your knife's beveled edge: Unlike a straight edged blade with an even bevel on each side, serrated knives heavily favor a more prominent bevel on one side.
 Only sharpen the side that is obviously beveled.

-- Here, for your safety, we recommend that the few short strokes you perform are always made away from you and the blade.
+- For your safety, the few short strokes you perform are always made away from you and the blade.

 Remove the burrs: If you're sharpening the blade properly, metal shavings, or burrs, will collect on the opposite side of the edge.
-To finish this process, you'll want to clean off all the burrs you've accumulated.
+To finish this process, clean off all the burrs you've accumulated.

-- To remove them, run the back of your knife against some fine grit sandpaper; or if your knife also has a straight edge in which you would need the aid of a sharpening stone, you can also run the back of your serrated edge along the fine grit side of your stone.
+- Run the back of your knife against some fine grit sandpaper or run the back of your serrated edge along the fine grit side of your stone.

-Now that your trusty pocket knife is properly sharpened, you'll want to continue to care for it by keeping it clean.
+Now that your trusty pocket knife is properly sharpened, you want to keep it clean.
 Check out our article on How to Clean A Pocket Knife.